jan-g/argparse-helper/README.md

-# A wrapper around argparse
+# Yet another argparse helper: complex sub-command trees made simple

 Writing complex subcommand parsers using `argparse` is certainly possible, but it involves a lot of laborious repetition.